-The Partnership always solicits involvement from businesses, non-profits, and citizens in disaster preparedness and hazard mitigation planning.
+K. The Partnership always solicits involvement from businesses, non-profits, and citizens in disaster preparedness and hazard mitigation planning.
 Future review, evaluation, maintenance and updates of the LMS will involve public notices of the Advisory Committee meetings and making the LMS available through the Duval Prepares webpage.
-The Partnership will incorporate other opportunities to educate the public on hazard mitigation efforts via seminars, events, and workshops.
+The Partnership will seek new opportunities to educate the public by incorporating hazard mitigation efforts into seminars, events, and workshops.
+Geographic Information